 - A quick assessment of customer’s readiness for upsell

-Let’s dive deep into each missed opportunity should we continue to put off adding Predictive Analytics to our digital marketing strategy.
+Let’s dive deep into each missed opportunity should we continue to put off integrating Predictive Analytics into our digital marketing frameworks and strategies.

 1. Better lead scoring and segmentation

 Analyzing behavioral data of existing visitors and customers can provide an efficient scoring system for prioritizing leads.
 By having a matrix of the different customer profile segments and their customer personas, you can establish a predictive analytics model that will assess the viability of converting a visitor to a new customer.
 You can segment your leads accordingly based on the likelihood of their conversion.
 Hence, be able to focus on high potential leads rather than treating all new visitors with equal importance.

 2. Better engagement and customer service

 Identifying key interests and actions taken by your existing customers help you define their personalities and preferences.
 By being able to identify what they want and when they need it, you can increase your influence over them.
 Knowing their predictive customer experience can help you craft and serve more targeted content, provide highly useful services or products, and ensure relevant engagement in the whole life cycle of a customer.

 By now, we all know that Customer Lifetime Value, also known as CLV or LTV, is the metric to determine your current customer’s worth to your business.
 Being able to predict a customer’s lifetime value is definitely an ace up your sleeve.

 Much like lead profile segmentation, if you are able to gather data on the CLV of current customers and visitors, you can maximize the potential of data and of course, your digital marketing success.